matlux/work-kit/sh.md

     find . -type f -newerct 2008-09-29 ! -newerct 2008-09-30

 If you don't change permissions on the file, 'c' would normally correspond to the creation date, thoug

+## How to display file in hexadecimal and characters

+    od -tx1 -tc name-of-the-file.txt